ssjblue197/pure-ui/docs/pages/components/calendar.md

 ### Date Selection

-One or more dates can be selected by setting the `selectedDates` property.
+One or more dates can be selected by setting the `value` property.
 An array of dates is accepted and the selection does not have to be continuous.

 ```html:preview
 <p-calendar class="calendar-selection"></p-calendar>